 Diabetes Data in Vermont

-More than 55,000 Vermonters have diagnosed diabetes.
+Around 49,000 people in Vermont have diagnosed diabetes.
 The rates for diabetes in Vermont have been steady for the past several years, but one out of four Vermonters do not yet know that they have diabetes.
-As overweight Vermont children reach adulthood, diabetes rates are expected to increase substantially.
+Diabetes is a significant contributor to morbidity and mortality among Vermont residents and is often a significant contributor to other chronic conditions.

 Get more data on diabetes in Vermont